FangfeiLi05/Insight_Project/README.md

-## Portrait-GANerator: Deep Learning Portrait Editing
+## Portrait-GANerator: Deep Learning for Portrait Editing

-This repository is for my 4-week project at [Insight Data Science](https://www.insightdatascience.com): **Portrait-GANerator Deep Learning for Portrait Editing**.
+This repository is for my 4-week project at [Insight Data Science](https://www.insightdatascience.com): **Portrait-GANerator - Deep Learning for Portrait Editing**.

 Portrait-GANerator is a portrait editing pipline that built based on a StyleGAN encoder ([@pbaylies](https://github.com/pbaylies/stylegan-encoder)) and latent space manipulation ([@SummitKwan](https://github.com/SummitKwan/transparent_latent_gan)).
 The